 In accordance with the Delegated Regulation and the recommendations of DNB, netting is only allowed with same tax authority and with same timing.
-Based on this netting principles, a.s.r. non-life contains a DTL.
+Based on this netting principles, a.s.r. non-life contains a DTI a.s.r. recognises property at market value, equal to Solvency II measurement.